 With only 8% of people keeping their New Year’s resolution let us move past a broad desire for resolutions into key development and execution of business resolutions for 2019.
-Resolutions with commitment mean daily practice and accountability.
+Resolutions with commitment mean laying the ground work with precision and care.

 Craft the Resolution: Vision